Rising population like 2nd stage cancer, can become incurable if not controlled: Giriraj Singh | Devdiscourse

 He said those opposed to measures for controlling population bring religion into the debate.
 Singh cited reports to claim that the fertility rate among women from the minority community is much higher than those from the majority.

+The minster said the problem the burgeoning population creates can be seen at overcrowded schools, hospitals and public places and transport systems, like trains and metros.
+"So a person who keeps a small family is also in a way contributing to the growth of the country in some way," the minister said.

+People would say that India's population today is 130 crore and some would say 135 crore, he said and claimed "it is a truth that India's population has reached 150 crore".
+"Aadhaar card authorities made 122 crore cards but there are those who have not been able to get the cards or those living in the streets, and illegal population about whom some people are having problem in connection with the National Register of Citizens (NRC) due to vote-bank politics," he said.

-Singh said a people's movement is needed to push for a legislation on population control, adding that he will undertake such a yatra, which will be held from Meerut to Delhi, during October 11-13.
-PTI KND KR KR KJ KJ
+Singh said a people's movement is needed to push for a legislation on population control, adding that he will undertake a 'padyatra', which will be held from Meerut to Delhi, during October 11-13.
+BJP leader Sanjay Mayukh was also present at the event organised by the group Young Leaders Foundation at Hindi Bhawan here.

+Mayukh said the issue of population control is a pressing one and the country must address it to ensure growth and prosperity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)